syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 #  Commands and events in SfNavigationDrawer

-This section describes how to performs the events, command and command parameter in NavigationDrawer.
+This section describes the events and command support available in the Navigation Drawer sidebar.

 ## Opening event

-This [Opening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_Opening) event get triggered before the DrawerView panel is opened in SfNavigationDrawer.
-It can perform an operation before opening the DrawerView panel using the `Opening` event.
+This [Opening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_Opening) event gets triggered when the drawer menu is opening.

-To restrict the opening of DrawerView panel, by setting the e.Cancel value to true.
+Using the `Cancel` property the opening of the drawer menu can be handled.

 {% tabs %}
 {% highlight xml %}